DIY summer activity: How to make your own amazing plant hanger!

 - Tape measure

-- Adhesive tape (this isn’t necessary but helps you to get the robe ends easier through the beads, tape the ends and you can remove it afterwards)
+- Adhesive tape (this isn’t necessary but helps you to get the rope ends easier through the beads, tape the ends and you can remove it afterwards)

 - Decorative pot

 We used a hook on a rack to hang the ring, but you can also use a door handle or a clothes hanger, which are present in every home.
 Hanging the ring and the rope a little higher while tying the knots is a lot more comfortable because you don’t have to sit on your knees.

 With the tape measure you need to cut 6 wires of 5 meters and put them through the ring.
 After that, the pattern will tell you what to do.
 We use 3 types of knots and in the steps and the video below we show you how we did it.

 Cut 6 strings of 5 meters.
 You can possibly tape the ends of the strings with adhesive tape to prevent it from fraying.